semgrep/semgrep-docs/docs/writing-rules/experiments/aliengrep.md

   pattern: "x ... x"
 ```

-This will match the `x <x> x` in the following target:
+This pattern matches the `x <x> x` in the following target input:
 ```
 a x <x> x a
 ```

 Without declaring `<>` as braces, the rule would match only `x <x`.

-The set of brace pairs can be completely replaced by using the field
-`options.generic_braces` as follows:
+The set of brace pairs can be completely replaced by using the field `options.generic_braces` as follows:

 ```yaml
 rules: